-Login type Helpdesk details Individual Shareholders Members facing any technical issue in login can contact NSDL securities in d lemat mode with N ISDL helpdesk by sending a request at evoting@nsdl.co.in or call at 022 - 4886 7000 and 022 - 2499 7000 areholders holding Members facing any technical issue in login can contact CDSL securities in d lemat mode with C DSL helpdesk by sending a request at helpdesk.evoting@cdslindia. com or contact at toll free no. 1800 22 55 33
+Login type Helpdesk details Individual Shareholders holding securities in demat mode with NSDL Members facing any technical issue in login can contact NSDL helpdesk by sending a request at evoting@nsdl.com or call at 022 - 4886 7000 Individual Shareholders holding securities in demat mode with CDSL Members facing any technical issue in login can contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia.com or contact at toll free no. 1800 22 55 33

-B) Login Method for shareholders other than Individual shareholders holding securities in demat mode and shareholders holding securities in physical mode.
+B) Login Method for e-Voting and joining meeting for shareholders other than Individual shareholders holding securities in demat mode and shareholders holding securities in physical mode.